SebastianSerranoB/SebastianSerranoB/README.md

 - **Microservices** with Spring Cloud.
 - **Testing**: Improving my automated testing skills (JUnit, Mockito, E2E).

-## 📚 My Learning Path

-I'm committed to **growing as a professional developer** and focusing on building **high-quality software solutions** with an emphasis on best practices, maintainability, and scalability.
-I'm eager to learn new technologies and stay on top of trends in the software development field.

 ## 🌍 Languages

 I have a solid foundation in English which complements my academic background and enables me to collaborate and learn from international projects.

-## 🌱 My Aspiration

-My goal is to turn my knowledge into highly specialized skills, particularly focusing on **security** and **microservices**.
-I aim to design scalable, secure, and efficient systems that solve real-world problems in software development.

-I'm always open to new challenges and opportunities to learn! 👨‍💻

----

 🔗 [LinkedIn](https://www.linkedin.com/in/sebastian-serrano-7978b2227/)